lancard/bocchi-the-programming/README.md

   - char  # UTF-32
   - str  # UTF-32, not null-terminated
 - Pseudo code for language flow
+- Compiler has these options:
+  - "--strict": when finish program, it checks unfreed global variable and print memory leak errors.
+  - "--register-function=math@sqrt@1.0.0": add function into library. (not generate main_loop)
+  - "--no-main-loop": do not make main_loop. use main instead. (for making OS, driver, etc...)
 ```
 [Program Start]
 → Load static/global resources